IIIF/api/source/presentation/4.0/index.md

 * The [`rights`][prezi-40-model-rights] property is always a single string value which is a URI.
 * Any resource can have a [`provider`][prezi-40-model-provider] property which a client can display to the user.
 This typically tells the user who the publisher is and how they might be contacted.
 The value of this property is an [Agent](model/#Agent).
 * The [`service`][prezi-40-model-service] property specifies a software application that a client might interact with to gain additional information or functionality, in this case, the IIIF Image API.
 Images in IIIF do not require an Image Service---we have included one here as an example, but do not include a service in the following image examples for brevity.
+* The [`seeAlso`][prezi-40-model-seeAlso] property links this Manifest to the catalogue record for the item it represents.
+In general, [`seeAlso`][prezi-40-model-seeAlso] links to any related _machine readable_ data.
+Clients can choose to make use of it if they recognise it by [`type`][prezi-40-model-type], [`format`][prezi-40-model-format] and [`profile`][prezi-40-model-profile], but it is more likely to be consumed by machines, for example a process harvesting IIIF Manifests could index the linked descriptive metadata.
+* The [`partOf`][prezi-40-model-partOf] property links to a IIIF Collection that contains a reference to this Manifest in its `items` property.
+The [`partOf`][prezi-40-model-partOf] property allows a Manifest to assert its place in any hierarchical relationship, such as an archival description, or a volume of a periodical, allowing the user (or machines) to navigate "up" the hierarchy and explore further.
+* The [`spatialScale`][prezi-40-model-spatialScale] property on the Canvas provides a corresponding real-world scale for a unit of the Canvas coordinate system, allowing clients to provide scale information to users, for example by an on-screen virtual ruler.
+If presenting more than one Canvas together, a client can use [`spatialScale`][prezi-40-model-spatialScale] to show the Canvases correctly sized relative to one another.

 {: .callout}

 __Definitions__<br/>